 be a step closer to finding the right products and treatments.

 Just one thing: if your skin needs come from, or suggest, a medical condition, then you should consult your doctor first about the best course of action for you.

 Neither oily or dry, normal skin is smooth, features small pores that are not easily visible.
 It is without cracks or flakes and it is not especially shiny.
-Normal skin usually exhibits few fine lines and wrinkles, and the skin’s tone is generally even, and it will feel comfortable.
+Normal skin usually exhibits few fine lines and wrinkles, the skin’s tone is generally even, and it feels comfortable.

 However, even normal skin may deal with occasional pimples, oiliness or dehydration, and face sun exposure and aging, and for women be affected hormonally by pregnancy and menopause.

 Regardless if you have a normal skin, keeping it cleansed is essential for a healthy looking skin!

 Therefore, if you have a normal skin type, you should use gentle cleansing products followed by products that don’t make your skin either overly greasy or that will cause dryness.